Communication and Cooperation

 We are interested in how acoustic ecology can shape animal behaviour and how changing soundscapes can impact communication strategies and animal-decision making.
 Current projects include:

-Influence of acoustic ecology on animal mating systems
+Influence of acoustic ecology on animal social complexity

 Social complexity is often viewed as the product of exclusively social processes.
 However, sociality demands close spatial proximity that permits detection.
 Detection range will be greatly affected by the presence of physical components in the habitat and thus, habitat configuration may be important in predicting patterns of social interactions.
 We are interested in how habitat configuration, particularly the acoustic properties of the environment, contributes to social complexity and mating success in bottlenose dolphins.
 We are using sound propagation and noise level measurements, along with recordings of bottlenose dolphin vocalisations and long-term data from an exceptional behavioural and demographic database spanning 35+ years, to investigate how acoustic habitat characteristics influence conspecific encounter rates, alliance group size, and female herding rates in bottlenose dolphins.